 It was seven days between our first perinatal ultrasound and our last perinatal ultrasound.
 The odds were not in our favor, and as Randy recalls it, the doctors already knew our pregnancy was over, but they gave us the space to come to that on our own, which was, of course, excruciating.
 It would have been better if it was nothing, no heartbeat, like last time.
 Instead, we were in painful limbo, which prolonged our grief and stopped the clock on our ability to move on.

-When that week was up, the maternal-fetal medicine specialist sat with us in the same dark room and read the results of our last ultrasound, quietly.
+When that week was up, the maternal-fetal medicine specialist sat with us in the same dark room as before and read the results of our ultrasound, quietly.
 Everything was always so quiet.
 I wanted to vomit and throw things and scream into the void, but there we sat, speaking in hushed tones, silence filling every inch of available space.

-“You are going to have a baby again,” she said, holding constant and kind eye contact with me while Randy stroked my hair gently.
+“You are going to have a baby again,” she said, holding constant and kind eye contact with me while Randy stroked my hair.
 “It’s just not going to be this one.”
 The tenderness of her confidence became my guiding light, the only thing that kept me from standing still while that evil villain time marched on.

-It was 48 hours between our last perinatal ultrasound and our second dilation and curettage.
+It was 48 hours between our last ultrasound and our second dilation and curettage.
 This time the medication did not take the edge off.
 I was angry and tense.
 And deeply sad.
 It hurt more, both physically and emotionally, and I wept, trying to block out the harsh light and whir of the machines.

 Thirty-four days from start to finish.